ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/introduction.rst

 Installation & Initialisation
 -----------------------------

-For beginners of the Python world, we provide a step by step installation guide:
+If you are not familiar with Python yet we suggest you follow our step by step installtion guide:

 1. Download and install the Anaconda distribution from the `Anaconda page <https://www.anaconda.com/products/individual>`_.
 2. Create a new environment.
 For this:
     1. Download the environment.yml file from our `GitLab repository <https://gitlab-public.fz-juelich.de/s.morgenthaler/emipy>`_.
     2. Start the console "Anaconda Prompt"
-    3. Create the environment with the just downloaded file via executing the following line in the console:
+    3. Create the environment with the downloaded environment.yml file via executing the following line in "Anaconda Prompt":

         .. note::
-            | You have to change the path to the path, where you stored environment.yml!
+            | You have to change the path to the path where you stored environment.yml!
 	    | Make sure you have no blanks in your path!

     	``>conda env create -f C:\your\individual\path\environment.yml``